-Academy Metals Inc., ("Academy" or the "Company") is in the business of the acquiring, exploring and developing mineral exploration properties.
+Bedford Metals Corp. (formerly Academy Metals Inc.) ("Bedford" or the "Company") is in the business of acquiring, exploring and developing mineral exploration properties.
 The Company is currently in the exploration stage of developing its exploration and evaluation assets and has not yet determined whether the properties contain mineral reserves that are economically recoverable.
-The Company's shares are listed on the TSX Venture Exchange ("TSX-V") under the symbol "AM.V".
+On October 26, 2022, the Company changed its name to Bedford Metals Corp. and its stock symbol to "BFM".
+Its shares are listed on the TSX Venture Exchange ("TSX-V").
 On June 24, 2021, the Company completed a share consolidation at a ratio of one new, post-consolidated share, for every ten old, pre-consolidated shares.
 All share amounts in these financial statements are reflected on a post-consolidated basis.

-The Company's head office, principal address and registered and records office is 313 - 515 West Pender Street, Vancouver, B.C., V6B 6H5.
+The Company's head office, principal address and registered and records office is 2200 - 885 West Georgia Street, Vancouver, B.C., V6C 3E8.